JoseETeixeira/edu/GOALS.md

 Template Syntax -> I want to define templates as its done in typescript

-printing -> I don't want to use cout and endline, instead I want to use console.log()
+printing -> I don't want to use cout and endline, instead I want to use print()

 export keyword -> I want to be able to export types, functions, interfaces, etc to be used by other files, it should be used as "exports ..."